 Alternative C5 minimally meets objectives and not all habitat opportunities are addressed.
-This alternative ranked 6 out of 10 in meeting project objectives.
+This alternative ranked six out of ten in meeting project objectives.
 This alternative does not maximize restoration opportunities.
-This alternative does include the restoration of 1 meander scarp, but it is not as effective in addressing opportunities for technically significant habitat as C3 and C4 both include 2 meander scarps.
-Alternative C5 performs in the middle range of alternatives in contribution to NER, RED, EQ, and OSE benefits.
-It performs better in these benefit categories than C2, C1, and C6 but not as well as C3 and C4.e alternative meets all P&G criteria and addresses 10 geographic complexes.
+This alternative does include the restoration of one meander scarp, but it is not as effective in addressing opportunities for technically significant habitat as C3 and C4 both include two meander scarps.
+Alternative C5 performs in the middle range of alternatives in contribution to NER, NED, RED, EQ, and OSE benefits.
+It performs better in these benefit categories than C2, C1, and C6 but not as well as C3 and C4.
+The alternative meets all P&G criteria and addresses 10 geographic complexes.

 Alternative C6 is the least cost alternative.
-Alternative C6 does not meet Objective 3 and produces the least NER, RED, EQ, and OSE benefits.
+Alternative C6 does not meet Objective 3 and produces the least NER, NED, RED, EQ, and OSE benefits.
 This alternative does not include restoration of technically significant meander scarps or moist soil habitat for Alligator Gar.
 It also does not maximize recreational opportunities.
-Since this alternative did not fully meet the objectives or address technically significant habitat, it was determined that that the team would consider larger alternatives along the efficient frontier of alternatives that better maximized benefits (Figure 2-6).
+Since this alternative did not fully meet the objectives or address technically significant habitat, it was determined that that the team would consider larger alternatives along the efficient frontier of alternatives that better maximized benefits (Figure 2-4).
 This alternative does not meet the P&G criteria of effectiveness and addresses restoration in 8 geographic complexes.

 Alternative C7 minimally meets objectives and not all habitat opportunities are addressed.
-Ranked 3 out of the 10 alternatives in meeting study objectives (Table 2-20).
+Ranked 3 out of the 10 alternatives in meeting study objectives (Table 2-14).
 This alternative does not maximize opportunities to restore riverfront forest or incorporate all potential recreation features.
-Alternative C7 was identified as costeffective in the CE/ICA analysis (Section 2.4.2).
+Alternative C7 was identified as cost-effective in the CEICA analysis (Section 2.4.2).
 It is not as efficient as the identified best buy plans (C1, C3, C3, C4, C5, C6) in achieving ecological benefits as compared to the plans identified as best busy.
-Alternative C7 performs in the middle range of alternatives in contribution to NER, RED, EQ, and OSE benefits.
-The alternative meets all P&G criteria and addresses 8 geographic complexes.
-This plan is not as efficient as best buy plan in achieving ecological benefits.
+Alternative C7 performs in the middle range of alternatives in contribution to NER, NED, RED, EQ, and OSE benefits.
+The alternative meets all P&G criteria and addresses eight geographic complexes.
+This plan is not as efficient as a best buy plan in achieving ecological benefits.